Pillar III · position

 • IT is the information domain.
 Records.
 History.
 Confidentiality, Integrity, Availability.
 CIA is the right model.
 Industry knows how to operate here.

-• OT is the operations-technology domain.
-It includes ACS but is broader — supervisory systems, MES, historians for already-information data, BI pipelines, operator workstations, asset management.
-Much of OT is closer to IT than to ACS, but with different timeliness and reliability requirements.
-SAIC is sometimes the right model for OT systems that handle safety-critical information.
+• Manufacturing Operations is the operations-technology domain.
+It includes ACS but is broader - supervisory systems, MES, historians for already-information data, BI pipelines, operator workstations, asset management.
+Much of Manufacturing Operations is closer to IT than to ACS, but with different timeliness and reliability requirements.
+SAIC is sometimes the right model for Manufacturing Operations systems that handle safety-critical information.

 • ACS (Automation and Control Systems) is the substrate that acts on physics.
 Valves.
 Interlocks.
 Loops.
 SRP - Safety, Reliability, Performance - is the right model.
 Information-domain triads are the wrong substrate, not the wrong order.
 After Robert Radvanovsky, Infracritical.